-Furthermore, it includes different “plugins” that allow you to customize the program to your specific needs.
+Furthermore, it includes different exercise “plugins” that allow you to customize the program to your specific needs.
 Lastly, the high level of volume makes it a great powerbuilding program as well by optimizing hypertrophy.

 He is probably most famous for his concept of utilizing maximum recoverable volume in the most optimal way: through focusing only on compound and secondary exercises that produce the most results.

 He has several different plans including beginners, intermediate, advanced, and lift-specific routines that are all based on scientific principles and are highly effective.
 You can find the download for each program below: